my-com/laravel-conditional-actions/readme.md

 ### Implement Target

-Target is object that provides all necessary data for conditions and actions.
+Target is an object that provides all necessary data for conditions and actions.
 It can be also an eloquent model.

 Since `Toy` - object for conditional actions, it should use `EloquentTarget` trait (trait has relationships and some method to get conditions for model)